hllorens/afan-app/README.md

 ========
 Audio (some servers have problems serving audio files), modifying .htaccess with:
     AddType audio/mp4 .mp4 .m4a
 Might help but sometimes the problem is that the audio file is not reachable...
+(contact server support or try a different server.
+NOTE: dropbox or drive do not work as of 2017) Do not work much on this until HTML5 offers better sound handling, then perhaps you don't need fancy loading.

 MySQL DB (see ajaxdb.php): Create the required DB and put a file in a folder e.g., ../../../secrets/db_credentials_afan-app.json